 When you upload something to WordPress, it automatically creates an attachment page for that upload.
 For example, an image in a post has its separate attachment page with its title and image.
 This kind of page is not useful in most cases because it contains thin content, which is bad for SEO.
 Yoast SEO takes care of the issue by redirecting all attachment pages to the URL of the media.
 So, people and search engines will land on the image URL instead of the attachment page.

 The short text (up to 155 characters) that you use to describe the content of your page.
 It appears in the search results as part of the snippet preview, so you should make sure it is inviting for people to click on.
-You can edit your meta description in the Google preview tab of Yoast SEO.
-The plugin gives you feedback on the length of your meta description, and it checks if you used your keyphrase in it.
+You can edit your meta description in the Google preview tab in Yoast SEO.
+You’ll get feedback on the length of your meta description, and whether you used your keyphrase in it.